sajid-Aust/Antiviral-Peptide-Detection/README.md

 ## Dataset

-The dataset consists of labeled peptide sequences and various characteristics of each sequence.
-These characteristics were extracted using computational tools:

-- **Expasy**: Theoretical pI, extinction coefficient, molecular weight, half-life, instability index, aliphatic index, and GRAVY.
-- **APD3 Tool**: Hydrophobic residue, net charge, and Boman Index.
-- **VaxiJen Tool**: Protective antigenic score.
-- **AllerCatPro 2.0**: Allergenicity.
+The dataset consists of peptide sequences along with their various properties, providing a comprehensive foundation for antiviral peptide (AVP) detection.
+Each peptide sequence is annotated with properties including molecular weight, theoretical pI, extinction coefficient, half-life (hours), instability index, aliphatic index, GRAVY (Grand Average of Hydropathicity), hydrophobic residue count, net charge, Boman Index (Kcal/mol), protective antigenic score, and allergenicity.
+These attributes were derived using computational Web tools, allowing for an enriched dataset.

 ## Code Workflow